 Videoconferencing, phones and audiovisual

-The videoconferencing service allows teaching activities and administrative meetings to occur between participants who are physically in separate locations, such as across campus or between institutions.
+Videoconferencing allows teaching activities and meetings to occur between people who are located in different places, such as different campuses or institutions, or when travelling or at home.

 Videoconferencing can help to save time and money, by reducing the effort and costs associated with travel between campuses.